 Drinking plenty of water & having lots of healthy food & snacks with me to keep me going

 Morning pure organic celery juice - about 800mls on an empty stomach

-Essential oils - peppermint for concentration, frankincense is delicious always, do terra ongaurd to fend off office bugs, wild orange & citrus blends for unwinding in the evenings
+Essential oils - peppermint for concentration, frankincense for de-stressing, do terra Ongaurd to fend off office bugs, wild orange & citrus blends for unwinding in the evenings

 Deep diaphragmatic breathing through the nose regularly throughout the day - at least 6 long deep slow breathes in a row

 Mindfulness - pulling my mind back into the present moment & enjoying the moment for what it is

 Knowing my limits & sticking to my boundaries - no excessive overtime & sticking to 2-3 days max per week

 Good sleep health & routines, 8-10 hours of restful sleep every night